 In prospecting exercises, the investment fundamentals and the ability to present are under a microscope.
 However, you’ll note market analysis is also a key to success.
 This is slightly different than the modeling exercise, where market analysis can be important but is tested less explicitly.

 Market analysis is critical in prospecting exercises because you’re not only assessing one company, but you’re making broad generalizations (and prioritizing) across multiple companies.
 That means, you need to step back and assess the market as a whole.

 This can be tricky for candidates, especially those coming from investment banking where analysts typically focus on discrete transactions rather than pulling back and analyzing an industry.
 This is one of the areas, I believe management consultants can have a leg up in growth equity recruiting.

 The mini-case is given to almost every interview candidate, in some form or another.
 It can happen at different points in the interview process, depending on the firm’s sequencing.

-The mini-case involves a series of questions related to a single company or business problem.
+The mini-case involves a series of technical questions related to a single company or business problem.
 In my interviews with Advent International, I remember the mini-case was the most challenging aspect of the entire interview.

 My interviewer started the mini-case by describing a portfolio company of theirs, the industry it operated in, and the broad strokes of an issue the company face.
 He explained the company was a distribution company that transported consumer packaged goods and was experiencing gross margin pressure.